GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ```

 Its first four arguments are the same as for `heapster_define_perm`,
-its fifth argument contains its different inductive cases (in this
+its fifth argument contains its different inductive cases which we
-case, a `List64` is either a null pointer, or a pointer to an `Int64`
-and another `List64`), and its final three arguments are its
+describe below, and its final three arguments are its translation into
-translation into SAW core.
-Here the SAW core definitions used are from
+SAW core.
+Here the SAW core definitions used are from the SAW core
-the SAW core prelude which are included by default when Heapster
+prelude which are included by default when Heapster autogenerates a a
-autogenerates a a module for you.
-If you need new SAW core
+module for you.
+If you need new SAW core definitions, you will need to
-definitions, you will need to use the following command instead of
+use the following command instead of `heapster_init_env`:
-`heapster_init_env`:

 ```
 env <- heapster_init_env_from_file "my_file.sawcore" "my_file.bc";